brightzheng100/instana-server-on-k8s/single-node-k8s/README.md

   - Ubuntu 20.04
 - on Instana version `251-1`, which is configurable through `export INSTANA_VERSION=<YOUR DESIRED VERSION>`

+Please note that there are a couple of beta features turned on by default, as of writing:
+- BeeInstana
+- Apdex
+- Logging
+- Automation / Actioin Framework

+You may turn some of them off to save some resources, if you want.

+## Architecture

 The architecture can be illustrated as below:

 ![Architecture of Instana Server](./misc/architecture.png)

 ## Prerequisites